Wills Wing: History

-Opening of the new Production Facility in Valle de Bravo, Mexico
+Opening of new production facility in Valle de Bravo, Mexico

 In June, 2021 Wills Wing announced that they would be winding down operations at their Orange facility with a successor entity to be formed in Valle de Bravo, Mexico.
 Valle de Bravo is home to one of the most consistent flying sites in the world, and there is a strong local community of hang gliding pilots.
 By the end of the year, gliders produced from the new facility were being test flown, and in the following year, shipments were re-established to Wills Wing's network of distributors and dealers.
 By the end of 2024, more than 500 new gliders had been manufactured at the Valle de Bravo facility.

 In June, 2025, the business announced an investment led by Italian based investor, Alistair Jeffery.
 Mr Jeffery joins Rudy and Jose Gotes and Chris Wills as major shareholders of the business.